mikenakis/Bathyscaphe/README.md

 ## License

-For the time being, this creative work is explicitly published under ***No License***.
+For the time being, this software is explicitly published under ***No License***.

-In the near future this software will be made available under a dual license scheme.
+In the near future it will be made available under a dual license scheme.
 You will be able to choose between:
-1. A restrictive non-commercial license (Probably GNU AGPL) free of charge.
+1. A restrictive non-commercial free license (Probably GNU AGPL).
 2. A commercial license for a small fee.

 This means that for the time being, I remain the exclusive copyright holder of this creative work,